dtaskoff/Dungeons-and-Pythons/readme.txt

 * enemies:
 - pythons: these are the easiest enemies.
 You don't get bonuses for beating them.
-- anacondas: these are the harder (hardest) one.
+- anacondas: these are the harder (hardest) ones.
 The 'x' level has 'x' anacondas on it.
 For every slained anaconda you get critical hit, health and damage bonuses.